InfinityHub/FE2D_forEM/docs/source/index.rst

    Generate the mesh for the given 2-D problem.
 To do this, use the external program `Triangle <https://www.cs.cmu.edu/~quake/triangle.html>`_ to generate the mesh files, which are provided to the code as part of input files.

 **Step 3**:
    Specify the modelling parameters (e.g., MT frequency).
 Use the templates of input files to make sure all required parameters are provided in these files.
-The details of input files are discussed in `Input files`_.
+The details of input files are discussed in :ref:`label-input-files`.
 Note that the code requires that **one special file** is passed to the (compiled) program as an argument during the running; that input file itself contains information of all other input files:

    .. code-block::